nipunn1313/nipunn1313.github.io/README.md

 Nowadays, I work on open source software.
 I try to do what calls to me.

-I worked for 8 years at Dropbox as a software engineer on just about everything.
+I worked for 8 years at Dropbox (2013-2021) as a software engineer on just about everything.
 I'm proud of my work developing a new [desktop client sync engine](https://dropbox.tech/infrastructure/rewriting-the-heart-of-our-sync-engine), improving developer environment, continuous integration, and repository structure.
 I helped extend a team between SF and Seattle, and kicked off a new team as the technical lead, where I'm especially proud of how we worked through this whole COVID year transition.
 Left in April 2021 and have nothing but appreciation for my time there.
 Met a lot of lifelong friends along the way.
-I like to think I've become a good engineer, leader, and the kind of friend/human others want on their team, acknowledging of course that all three of those things are lifelong journeys.
+I like to think I've become a great engineer, leader, and the kind of friend/human others want on their team, acknowledging of course that all three of those things are lifelong journeys.

 Before that, I interned at Talaria (a small startup building a sweet sweet PHP JIT compiler), Microsoft (on anti-malware),